viam-modules/viam-face-identification/README.md

 ## PyInstaller build instructions

-IMPORT NOTE: DEVELOPMENT SHOULD BE ON PYTHON3.9!
+IMPORT NOTE: DEVELOPMENT SHOULD BE ON PYTHON3.11 or lower!

 Run this to create your virtual environment:
 ```